isomerpages/ttsh-chi/_about-us/Our Leadership.md

 #### **Role of the Committee**

 This committee overseas the overall operations of CHI.
+Click on the profile picture to explore their LinkedIn

 #### **Chairman**